DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Approach

-If the patches generated during a breadth-based search fail to fully repair the program but pass a subset of test cases, they are deemed potentially promising.
-The system then proceeds to the second phase: depth-first progressive repair.
-In this phase, the ByteTrace tool performs bytecode instrumentation on the function modified by the current patch $p_{d-1}$.
-It collects execution-level dynamic information, including variable states, control-flow paths, and call stacks.
-This information is incorporated into a new prompt to guide the generation of the next patch $p_d$ based on $p_{d-1}$.
-After each depth attempt, the patch is validated.
-If it passes all tests, the repair is deemed successful.
-If it fails to compile or encounters fatal errors, the current repair path is abandoned, and the system returns to breadth-based exploration.
+If the patches generated during a breadth-based exploration do not fully repair the program but pass some test cases, they are considered refinable and enter the depth phase.
+Here, ByteTrace collects updated execution-level dynamic information from the modified code, guiding the generation of the next patch.
+The patch is validated after each iteration, and if it passes all tests, the repair is deemed successful.
+If a patch fails compilation or encounters fatal errors, the system returns to breadth-based exploration.

-LPR tests a maximum of $B$ rounds of breadth-based fixes on each buggy, with a maximum of $D$ depth-based fixes per round.
-If all $B \times D$ repair attempts fail, the system marks the current buggy as unrepairable.
+LPR tests up to $B$ breadth-based fixes and $D$ depth-based refinements per bug.
+If no successful patch is found after $B \times D$ attempts, the bug is marked as unfixable.